jvanasco/pyramid_cookbook/docs/deployment/deployment.rst

 Special Considerations
 ++++++++++++++++++++++

-Certain environments and webservers require special considerations when deploying your pyramid application due to implementation details of Python, the webserver, and/or popular packages.
+Certain environments and web servers require special considerations when deploying your Pyramid application due to implementation details of Python, the web server, or popular packages.

 Forked and Threaded servers share some common gotchas and solutions.

-+ ``forked_threaded_servers``
+:doc:`forked_threaded_servers`